vitaut/vitaut.net/content/posts/2026/complete-to-chars.md

-Dropping `-flto` costs Żmij about 1 kB (+19.6 kB at `-Os`, +35.6 kB at `-O2`) and changes `std::to_chars` by exactly zero bytes, byte for byte the same binary, which is what you would expect for code the linker plugin never sees.
+Dropping `-flto` costs Żmij about 1 kB (+19.6 kB at `-Os`, +35.6 kB at `-O2`) and changes `std::to_chars` by exactly zero bytes, byte for byte the same binary, as expected: LTO cannot optimize the prebuilt library code.

 One caveat on the platform: on arm64 macOS `long double` is just `double`, so the figures above don't exercise a distinct extended-precision path.
 On x86-64,